 We encourage you to remain vigilant against incidents of identity theft and fraud, to review your account statements, and to monitor your credit reports for suspicious or unauthorized activity.
 Additionally, security experts suggest that you contact your financial institution and all major credit bureaus to inform them of such a breach and then take whatever steps are recommended to protect your interests, including the possible placement of a fraud alert on your credit file.
-Please review the enclosed Steps You Can Take to Help Protect Your Information, to learn more about how to protect against the possibility of information misuse.
+Please review the enclosed Steps You Can Take to Help Protect Personal Information, to learn more about how to protect against potential information misuse.

 To enroll in Credit Monitoring services at no charge, please log on to https://bfs.cyberscout.com/activate and follow the instructions provided.
-When prompted please provide the following unique code to receive services.
+When prompted please provide the following unique code to receive services:

 Please note that the code is case-sensitive and will need to be entered as it appears.

-To receive the monitoring services described above, you must enroll within 90 days from the date of this letter.
+In order for you to receive the monitoring services described above, you must enroll within 90 days from the date of this letter.
 The enrollment requires an internet connection and e-mail account and may not be available to minors under the age of 18 years of age.
-Once enrolled you will have months of monitoring services.
-At the end of months, the services will be deactivated.
+Once enrolled you will have twelve (12) months of monitoring services.
+At the end of twelve (12) months, the services will be deactivated.
 Please note that when signing up for monitoring services, you may be asked to verify personal information for your own protection to confirm your identity.

-For More Information
+For More Information.

 We understand that you may have questions about this event that are not addressed in this letter.
-If you have additional questions, please call the dedicated assistance line at 1-833-799-7055 from the hours of 8:00 a.m. to 8:00 p.m.
-Eastern time, Monday through Friday, excluding holidays.
+If you have additional questions, please call the dedicated assistance line at 833-456-9193, Monday through Friday from 8:00 a.m. to 8:00 p.m.
+Eastern Time, excluding major U.S. holidays.
+Please have this letter ready if you call.